kamel-usp/aes_enem_bracis2024/README.md

-This repository contains the files created for the paper XXXXXX.
+This repository contains the files created for the paper Investigating Universal Adversarial Attacks Against Transformers-based Automatic Essay Scoring Systems.
-If you are using any of the models, please cite us using:
+If you are using any of the models or the attacks, please cite us using:

 REFERENCIA